MontyCoder0701/js-pug/TIL.md

     - Put `require('dotenv').config();`.
     - Make sure the module is installed through `npm install dotenv`.
     - Then access the variables with `process.env.VARIABLE_NAME`.

+14. `require` is not defined
+    - This happens when you are using the require function in client-side JavaScript code that is meant to run in a web browser.
+    - However, require is not a built-in function in web browsers and is only available in server-side JavaScript environments like Node.js.